tlandron/PCBS_ModelRecovery/README.md

     %                 'meansd_beta_diff_subjave', 'mean_corr_prev_beta', 'shared_var')

-Histograms of the paramterer according the number of subject they were estimated from (n = 12, 24, 48 or 96).
+Histograms of the paramterers according the subject subset they were estimated from (in this case, n = 12, 24, 48 or 96).

     nbins = 100; % can be manually changed to the 'apparent noise' on the raw curves